 ARRL's QST magazine.
 Here is a list of the

-be glad to scan articles for you.
+QST articles I have already posted.
 All copyrights (if any) are hereby acknowledged.

 professional counterparts.
 I have written of it often.
 This particular

 instance is where signal measurements in the Ham bands during a total

-of rival theories relating to origin of ionization in
+of rival theories relating to origin of ionization in the

 of the E and F regions, both of which

-upon such ionization to reflect radio signals that would
+upon such ionization to reflect radio signals that would otherwise pass

-the one should fail if ionization was unaffected during totality.
+during totality.
 Read the article (or skip to the end) to discover which

 gentleman's theory won the day.